KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Reddit-News-Ticker by hayseedbyte](https://github.com/hayseedbyte/MMM-Reddit-News-Ticker)

+1. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
-1. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-2. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-3. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
+4. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
-4. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-RedditKarma by rcberg3](https://github.com/rcberg3/MMM-RedditKarma)